mclough1/graphicsFP/README.txt

 	Joeseph	: Model animation, animation rendering, bounding boxes/height maps

 How long did this assignment take you?
+	As a group 27 hrs

 How much did the lab help you for this assignment?
 1-10 (1 - did not help at all, 10 - this was exactly the same as the lab)
+	Not much, kinda started with lab 11 but got rid of most of it.
+5

 How fun was this assignment?
 1-10 (1 - discontinue this assignment, 10 - I wish I had more time to make it even better)
+	Yes 8